pchiorean/Indentz/docs/README.md

 - **Run a script** will run a JavaScript or AppleScript before exporting (e.g., one of the other scripts from this section).

 **Output options:**
-- **Export in a custom folder:** By default, the files are exported in the same folder as the source document, but you can choose a custom one.
+- **Export in a custom folder:** By default the files are exported in the same folder as the source document, but you can choose a custom one.

 - **Add a suffix:** This text will be appended to the name of the exported file.
 A preset can be 'paired' with a suffix by adding it to its name after the _last_ underscore: e.g., when you select `X4_350dpi_39L300_print`, the suffix will be changed to `print`.